rodolfoalmeid/docker-learning/README.md

 > Sometimes it is required to issue the commands using sudo

-## How to create a docker image and push the image.
+## How to create a docker image and push the image to Dockerhub

 ### Create a docker image